Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling

 \section{Experiment}

-In this section, we explain how we assessed the performance of our proposed model using a mock trading dataset collected from real users.
-We formulated our experimental questions based on two pivotal aspects that ought to be considered in \texttt{PfoTGNRec}. \textbf{RQ1} recommendation performance and \textbf{RQ2} investment performance.
-Additionally, we explored the impact of multi-task learning and the number of negative items through \textbf{RQ3} Ablation study.
-Our code and configurations will be publicly available on GitHub.
+In this section, we explain how we assessed the performance of our proposed model using a Greece trading dataset collected from real customer investment transactions.
+We formulated our experimental questions based on two pivotal aspects that ought to be considered in \texttt{PfoTGNRec}: recommendation and portfolio performance.
+We aim to answer the following research questions: \begin{itemize} \item \textbf{RQ1:} Can \texttt{PfoTGNRec} provide a better trade-off between recommendation and investment performance than past stock recommendation algorithms? \item \textbf{RQ2:} How effective is \texttt{PfoTGNRec} in comparison to past stock recommendation algorithms on predicting individual customer investments (recommendation performance)? \item \textbf{RQ3:} How profitable are the recommendations provided by \texttt{PfoTGNRec} in comparison to past stock recommendation algorithms (portfolio or investment performance)? \item \textbf{RQ4:} How do \texttt{PfoTGNRec} hyperparameters affect its investment and recommendation performance? \end{itemize}